 Vietnam: June 15th – 19th 2018

 My sole regret from my travels in Asia, is not having enough time in Vietnam.
-Of course more time in Vietnam would have meant extending the trip significantly, since we barely had enough time in each place as it was.
+Of course more time in Vietnam would mean having to extend the trip significantly, since we barely had enough time in each place as it was.
 But the energetic (see: chaotic) vibe of Vietnam and the smiling, friendly faces of its many people made our short stay feel somehow much longer.
-The unique sense of community that persists in both cities and countryside alike, creates an inviting and invigorating atmosphere felt by any visitor.
+The unique sense of community that persists in both cities and countryside alike, creates an inviting atmosphere felt by any visitor.
 Its probably because of this that so many of the travellers Jordan and I met in Vietnam, had been exploring the country anywhere from two weeks up to two months.
-We tried our best to pack in as much Vietnam in our mere 5 days there, but visiting the capital city of Hanoi in the North, and the farming district of Mai Chau, though each charming and awakening for different reasons, was not enough to satisfy my cravings (and I don’t just mean my cravings for Pho).
+We tried our best to pack in as much Vietnam in our mere 5 days there, but visiting the capital city of Hanoi in the North, and the farming district of Mai Chau, though each charming and invigorating for different reasons, was not enough to satisfy my cravings (and I don’t just mean for Pho).

 After four days of partying with friends beach-side in Bali, Jordan and I arrived solo in Hanoi for a few days of good eating, sight seeing and potentially some sleep, though our choice of hostel made the last item near impossible.
 Our hostel had come recommended by several friends who had stayed there for its fun, full-time party feel, and it certainly held true to that reputation.
 And we were all for that (highly recommended for meeting awesome people and a generally fun time in Vietnam).
 But we were also ready for a change of pace, to catch up on some amazing cultural eats and new explorations.